CodeTheGlobe/Twilio-WhatsApp_Chatbot_nodejs/README.md

 A whatsapp chatbot using twilio and nodejs

 # Setup step 1
-First head to twilio.com to create your sandbox account.
+First go to twilio.com to create your sandbox account.

-Copy the accountSid ANDD authToken fffrom the console
+Copy the accountSid and authToken fffrom the console

-Replace accountSid ANDD authToken i the routes/messaging.route.js file
+Replace accountSid and authToken i the routes/messaging.route.js file

 # Setup step 2 -Run project locally
 npm start